What Financial Clerks Do

 Financial clerks keep and update financial records.

-Financial clerks do administrative work for banking, insurance, and other companies.
+Financial clerks do administrative work for many types of organizations.
 They keep records, help customers, and carry out financial transactions.

 Financial clerks typically do the following: